 Reading time: 5 minutes, 5 seconds

 Welcome to Part 3 in Neural Magic’s five-part blog series on pruning in machine learning.
-In case you missed it, Part 1 gave a pruning overview, detailed the difference between structured vs. unstructured pruning, and described commonly used algorithms, including General Magnitude Pruning (GMP).
+In case you missed it, Part 1 gave a pruning overview, detailed the difference between structured vs. unstructured pruning, and described commonly used algorithms, including Gradual Magnitude Pruning (GMP).
 In Part 2 we argued that GMP is one of the best pruning approaches to use due to its simplicity, ease of use, and performance on a wide variety of models.
 And we discussed three general stages to GMP: stabilization, pruning, and fine-tuning.

 An important parameter to select is the learning rate to use during the stabilization and pruning phases.
 Picking a learning rate that is too high can quickly lead to the model diverging or failing to train while pruning.
 Selecting a learning rate that is too low will fail to regularize the weights properly and will not allow the pruned model to generalize.